-Note: Keep the terminals and the entire battery case clean, because a dirty battery discharges slowly.
+Note: Keep the terminals and the entire battery case clean, to help extend battery life.

 - 1. Park the machine on a level surface, engage the parking brake (if equipped), and lower the loader arms. - 2.
 Shut off the engine and remove the key. - 3.
 Remove the battery from the machine; Removing the Battery (page 31). - 4.
 Wash the entire case with a solution of baking soda and water. - 5.
 Rinse the battery with clear water. - 6.
 Coat the battery posts and cable connectors with Grafo 112X (skin-over) grease (Toro Part No. 505-47) or petroleum jelly to prevent corrosion. - 7.
-Install the battery; refer to Installing the Battery (page 32).
+Install the battery; refer to Installing the Battery (page 33).